-But what about the people who were welcomed into the world in the first month of the year, who quite frankly, even find themselves questioning if they actually want to celebrate their own birthday.
+But what about the people who were welcomed into the world in the first month of the year, who quite frankly, even find themselves questioning if they want to celebrate their birthday?

 I’m now in my mid-20’s, and I can safely say that organising plans for my birthday has always been a bit of a pain, and I’m sure I’m not alone.

 Of course, those born in December have it bad with Christmas, but at least people are up for a couple of drinks and a night out.
 So spare a thought for us January babies who have to put up with an endless list of nonsense as to why our pals are going to struggle to party with us.

 Having a birthday in January is a constant struggle that never gets easier…

 There’s the: “Sorry, I can’t come out, I’m doing Dry January” person.
 Dry January.
 The two words that anyone who celebrates their birthday knows are sure to put a bit of a dampener on things.
 You may not be drinking Karen, but please pass me the wine – chin, chin!

 On the plus side, most of the bars, pubs and restaurants are empty, so you’ve got more of a chance of getting a free drink or two because people have this weird sympathy for you.

 And then it ends up with you and a few select pals being in this situation…